One slice of real bread is enough since it's full of protein, friendly-fat and all the fibre; that is quite sufficient to bring satiety.

 Having said that we do love peanut butter, natural honey and strawberries on our real bread.

-Real bread contains the protein and fats that give it satiety.
+Real bread contains the fibre, protein and fats that give it satiety.
 Unlike the commercial loaf where we have become accustomed to needing three or four slices to fill us, one is enough; perhaps another half but generally two is too much.
 You will feel bloated and sense that you’ve over-indulged.

 Real bread contains the natural protein from the grain and all the wheat-germ oils.
 It also has the fibre.
 These are the nutrients that bring satiety; they activate the stretch receptors in the stomach wall.
 You know that you don’t have to eat yet more slices to feel happy.
 We do not end up stuffing ourselves with too much starch.

 I have alluded before to the five areas of the world that have been called the Blue Zones.
 Enjoying a zestful and vigorous ninety is not unusual and ten times as many of the folk live to an amazing one hundred.
 Researchers looking to see what makes these people tick have noticed they never leave the table feeling stuffed; if anything slightly hungry.
-Unprocessed natural foods make us feel satisfied much sooner.
+Unprocessed natural foods satisfy us much sooner.

 One slice of real sourdough bread is enough; two and you will feel stuffed.
 That leaves room for all the other important nosh that we should be eating; like plenty of green beans, salads and the myriad of coloured foods.